ClaytonFarr/sveltekit-netlify-stripe-fauna-example/README.md

     - within 'Trigger Deploy' menu select 'Clear cache and deploy site'

 13. Create and test new user
-    - on site's welcome page, signup a new user (via 'start your 14-day free trial' link)
+    - on site's welcome page, sign-up a new user (via 'start your 14-day free trial' link)
     - at this point you will see
       - a new user in Netlify : Identity admin without any role assigned (this user is created but not confirmed)
-    - within yout email you should receive a signup confirmation email
+    - when you sign-up you should receive a sign-up confirmation email
     - email link should open site and confirm your account
     - at this point you should see
       - a role (e.g. 'free') assigned to user in Netlify : Identity admin